sammanan4/my-helper-scripts/haproxy-dev-free.md

 ```
 sudo certbot certonly --standalone -d dev-free.cloudtdms.com --agree-tos --email <email> --http-01-port=8888
 ```
+To add certificates for multiple sub domains, run the same command with different domains

 HAProxy requires the certificate and the private key in a single file.
 Create the same using the command below
 ```
 sudo cat /etc/letsencrypt/live/dev-free.cloudtdms.com/fullchain.pem /etc/letsencrypt/live/dev-free.cloudtdms.com/privkey.pem | sudo tee /etc/haproxy/haproxy.pem > /dev/null
 ```
+If you have different certs for multiple sub domains, then create multiple pem files like /etc/haproxy/haproxy1.pem /etc/haproxy/haproxy2.pem etc..

 Now that we have HTTPS set up.
 Let's update the haproxy.cfg with our domain.